gooddata/gooddata-ui-sdk/README.md

 ## License

-(C) 2017-2021 GoodData Corporation
+(c) 2017-2021 GoodData Corporation

-This repository is under the a GoodData commercial license available in the [LICENSE](LICENSE) file because it contains a commercial package, HighCharts.
+This repository is under a GoodData commercial license available in the [LICENSE](LICENSE) file because it contains a commercial package, HighCharts.
 Subdirectories containing the MIT license are not subject to the GoodData commercial license and do not contain any commercial code.